rmldj/hcp-utils/docs/parcellation_labels.md

 # Parcellation labels

 Here we summarize the labels and the corresponding numerical ids of regions of the parcellations included in `hcp_utils`.
+For details see the references in the [package repository README](https://github.com/rmldj/hcp-utils).
 We start with the smaller parcellations ending with the largest ones.

 [Return to the main documentation](index.html)